Kyushu Pro-Wrestling: History

-On October 16, 2007, the world's first nonprofit professional wrestling promotion, Kyushu Pro-Wrestling, was registered by Ryota Chikuzen.
+On October 16, 2007, Kyushu Pro-Wrestling was registered by Ryota Chikuzen as the world's first nonprofit professional wrestling promotion.
 Chikuzen then officially left Kaientai Dojo on December 15 to run the promotion in his native Kyushu.

 On February 5, 2008, a press conference was held at the Fukuoka City Hall to announce the establishment of the promotion.
 On May 11, a pre-launch event entitled "I'm back!" (帰ってきたバイ!!, Ittekita-bai!!) was held in Kasuya, Fukuoka.
 On July 6, the official launch event "Kinniku Yamakasa" (筋肉山笠) was held at the Nishitetsu Hall in Fukuoka, in front of 464 people.
 In the main event, the team of Ryota Chikuzen and Mentai☆Kid defeated Omega (Shiori Asahi and Yuji Hino).

 On July 7, 2018, the promotion celebrated its 10th anniversary at Kinniku Yamakasa '18, at the Fukuoka Kokusai Center.

 On April 5, 2021, Kyushu Pro-Wrestling launched their newest show Monday Night Vai!, a free monthly show that airs on their YouTube channel.

 On January 3, 2022, the promotion held their first event outside of Kyushu at Shinjuku Face in Tokyo.
 On October 4, Kyushu Pro-Wrestling held their first event at Korakuen Hall, the first day of the 2022 Glocal Tag Tournament.

 On January 3, 2023, at Jokyo 2023, Tajiri won the Kyushu Pro-Wrestling Championship, and then announced that he had signed with the promotion.
 On August 6, the promotion's 15th Anniversary event drew 4,024 people to the Fukuoka Kokusai Center, and for the first time, the event was broadcast on terrestrial television by the Fukuoka Broadcasting System later that night.

 On July 17, 2024, the United Japan Pro-Wrestling Association held a general meeting in Tokyo, where Kyushu Pro-Wrestling was admitted into the association.